fiveisgreen/FTtP-Protocol/README.md

-# FTtP Adversarial Quick Screening Protocol
+# FTtP 2.5 Respirator CRASH Test Protocol
-Quick rigorous screening protocol for disposable masks.
-CC-BY-4.0
+A protocol for CPC-based mask testing using 2.5-cm jaw movements; a "crash test" that reveals respirator resiliency or lack thereof.